-- Contingencies and Litigation: We are periodically involved in disputes and litigation related to a variety of matters.
-When it is probable that we will experience a loss, and that loss is quantifiable, we record appropriate reserves. - Share-Based Payments.
+Contingencies and Litigation: We are periodically involved in disputes and litigation related to a variety of matters.
+When it is probable that we will experience a loss, and that loss is quantifiable, we record appropriate reserves.

+Share-Based Payments.
 We grant options to purchase our common stock to our employees and directors under our stock option plans.
 Eligible employees can also purchase shares of our common stock at 85% of the lower of the fair market value on the first or the last day of each sixmonth offering period under our employee stock purchase plans.
+In the third quarter of 2006, we added the ability to issue restricted stock units to our 2001 Plan.
 The benefits provided under these plans are share-based payments subject to the provisions of revised Statement of Financial Accounting Standards No. 123 ("SFAS 123(R)"), Share-Based Payment.
 Effective January 1, 2006, we use the fair value method to apply the provisions of SFAS 123(R) with a modified prospective application which provides for certain changes to the method for valuing share-based compensation.
 The valuation provisions of SFAS 123(R) apply to new awards and to awards that are outstanding on the effective date and subsequently modified or cancelled.
 Under the modified prospective application, prior periods are not revised for comparative purposes.

 On November 10, 2005, the FASB issued FASB Staff Position No. SFAS 123(R)-3, Transition Election Related to Accounting for Tax Effects of Share-Based Payment Awards.
-The Company has elected to adopt the alternative transition method provided in this FASB Staff Position for calculating the tax effects of share-based compensation pursuant to SFAS 123R.
+We have elected to adopt the alternative transition method provided in this FASB Staff Position for calculating the tax effects of share-based compensation pursuant to SFAS 123(R).
 The alternative transition method includes a simplified method to establish the beginning balance of the additional paid-in capital pool (APIC pool) related to the tax effects of employee share-based compensation, which is available to absorb tax deficiencies recognized subsequent to the adoption of SFAS 123(R).